kaankutluturk/verdant/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![Status: MVP](https://img.shields.io/badge/status-MVP-orange.svg)]()

-## What is Lumina?
+## What is Verdant?

-Lumina is a local AI assistant that runs entirely on your device.
+Verdant is a local AI assistant that runs entirely on your device.
 It's designed for students and developers who need AI assistance without compromising privacy or relying on cloud services.

 **Key Features:**
 - **Privacy**: Your data never leaves your device